Ayush-kathayat/Prover_Verifier/README.md

-# Circuit Logic with Circom Programming Language
+### Title: Polygon zkSNARK Circuit Implementation: Logical Operations

-## Description
+## Description:

-This project aims to create a custom logic circuit using the Circom programming language.
-The circuit implements a logical gate that checks whether the output 'q' is the result of multiplying inputs 'a' and 'b'.
+Welcome to the GitHub repository for the Polygon zkSNARK Circuit Implementation!
+In this project, we aim to design and deploy a Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zkSNARK) circuit on the Polygon blockchain network.
+The circuit will implement a custom logical gate, enabling secure and privacy-preserving computations.

+The primary objective of this repository is to develop a circuit using the circom programming language, a popular choice for zkSNARK circuit design due to its efficiency and flexibility.
+The logical gate implemented within the circuit will allow users to perform specific confidential operations while keeping sensitive inputs hidden from public scrutiny.

 ## Getting Started